 Seminars, lectures, work-based learning and tutorials will be used to deliver this programme.
 Some modules also include enquiry-based and technology enhanced learning.
 The theory part of the programme is delivered during the normal working week (Monday to Friday).
-Service users, carers and their families will be involved in facilitating your learning, giving you an understanding of the impact care has on individual groups.

 You will spend 50% of your time in practice which will be undertaken predominantly in community settings within NHS, local authority, independent and voluntary sector organisations.
 Your learning and development will be supported by a practice placement mentor/supervisor.

 Placements will include weekend, early morning, evening and night work to ensure access to a full range of practice experiences across 24 hour care.
 There is also an opportunity to undertake a practice learning experience outside the region, within the United Kingdom or internationally.